awsdocs/amazon-ecs-developer-guide/doc_source/docker-basics.md

    sudo usermod -a -G docker ec2-user
    ```

 1. Log out and log back in again to pick up the new `docker` group permissions\.
+You can accomplish this by closing your current SSH terminal window and reconnecting to your instance in a new one\.
+Your new SSH session will have the appropriate `docker` group permissions\.

 1. Verify that the `ec2-user` can run Docker commands without `sudo`\.